St Mary's Mbeya Secondary School

 St Mary's Mbeya Secondary School (SMMSS) is a school in Mbeya, Tanzania, located on the Tanzania-Zambia Highway.

 It serves students from the Tanzania Southern Highlands, Dar Es Salaam, Morogoro, Arusha, and Iringa regions.
 Students also attend from Malawi and Zambia.

 The school is a branch/campus of the St Mary's International Schools in Tanzania, founded by Hon.
 Rev. Dr. Gertrude Rwakatare, a senior bishop and co-founder (in 1995) of the Mikocheni Assemblies of God church at Mikocheni, Dar es Salaam.

 Though founded in 2005 as a girls' boarding school, the school is now coeducational.
 Instruction is in English.

 The school enrolls students in form one for a four-year course leading to the award of the Certificate of Secondary Education Examination (TZ).
-It has a wide variety of subjects with graduate teachers and also has well-stocked science and computer laboratories, manned by qualified personnel.
+It has a wide variety of subjects with graduate teachers and also has well-stocked science and computer laboratories, staffed by qualified personnel.
 Intakes are from November of every year at the premises.